threefoldtech/grid_deployment/docker-compose/readme.md

 docker compose --env-file .secrets.env --env-file .env config
 ```

 Deploy by executing the script.
+This can take a few hours since large snapshot data needs to be downloaded and extracted.

 ```sh
 sh install_grid_bknd.sh
 ```

-Or manually.
+Or manually without snapshots.
+Depending on the available disk iops available, it can take up until a week to sync from block 0.

 ```sh
 docker compose --env-file .secrets.env --env-file .env up -d